Shozo Shimamoto

 Selected Collections

-The Art Institute of Chicago; Tate Modern, London; The National Museum of Modern Art of Rome; Walker Arts Centre, Minneapolis, U.S.A.; The Rachofsky Collection, Dallas, U.S.A.; the Nara National Art Museum, Nara, Japan; the Museum of Contemporary Art, Tokyo.
+The Art Institute of Chicago, USA; Tate Modern, UK; The National Museum of Modern Art of Rome, Italy; Walker Arts Centre, USA; The Rachofsky Collection, USA; Nara National Art Museum, Japan; Museum of Contemporary Art, Japan.

 Interested in Shozo Shimamoto’s work?